 When it comes to employee motivation and engagement, most companies focus their efforts primarily on appeasing the white-collar members of their workforce.
 This is due to the fact that an effective white-collar support staff and management team is considered to be one of the most important facets of any business.
 Sadly, most organizations tend to overlook the fact that their blue-collared employees are equally important as they form the driving force of the company.
-These employees share the same need for appreciation and acknowledgment from their employers as their white-collar counterparts.
+These employees share the same need for appreciation and acknowledgement from their employers as their white-collar counterparts.
 Failure to do so is likely to affect their performance efficiency and productivity and hinder the smooth functioning and growth of a business.

 What is meant by Blue-Collared Employees?